SeisComP/common/libs/seiscomp/processing/magnitudes/descriptions/global_mlc.rst

 The following conditions apply:

 * Amplitude unit in SeisComP: **millimeter** (mm)
-* Time window: 150 s by :ref:`scautopick` or distance dependent with :math:`endTime = distance [km]/ 3 + 30`
+* Time window: 150 s by :ref:`scautopick` or distance dependent, e.g. by :ref:`scmag`
+  or :ref:`scolv` with :math:`endTime = distance [km]/ 3 + 30`
 * Distance range: 0 - 8 deg (can be lowered)
 * Depth range: 0 - 60 km (can be lowered)

 Network Magnitude
 -----------------

+The network magnitude is computed from station magnitudes automatically by :ref:`scmag` or interactively by :ref:`scolv`.
-Originally the media was computed from all station MLc to form the :term:`network magnitude` MLc.
+Originally the median was computed from all station MLc to form the :term:`network magnitude` MLc.
 Here, the trimmed mean is applied.
 Outliers beyond the outer 12.5% percentiles are removed before forming the mean.
 The method can be adjusted in :ref:`scmag` by :confval:`magnitudes.average`.